Site Summary Profile

 - Combining surface soil and drainage ditch sediment.

-- Constructing a RCRA cap over burn pit areas.
+- Constructing an impermeable cap over burn pit areas.

 - Installing site fencing.